-Priority Agency Request Explanation Location 1/14 DHS Other request for services for the homeless DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
+Priority Agency Request Explanation Location 1/17 SCA Provide a new or expand an existing high school Provide funding for a new High School in Community District 8.
+2/17 SCA Provide a new or expand an existing middle/intermediate school Provide funding for a new Middle School in Community District 8.
+3/17 SCA Provide a new or expand an existing elementary school Provide funding for new Elementary Schools in Community District 8.
+4/17 DHS Other capital budget request for DHS DHS should work closely with HPD to fund much needed housing for the most vulnerable of our residents.
 We ask that this request be given the necessary funding and highest priority in the Five-Year Plan.
-2/14 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for a ramp or other means of accessibility at the Yorkville Branch Library.
-3/14 DPR Other requests for park, building, or access improvements Provide funding to repair, restore, and design the entire Esplanade including the piling on the lower level between 60th and 125th Streets, and install below ground infrastructure to expand water access along the entire Esplanade.
-4/14 NYPL Create a new, or renovate or upgrade an existing public library Providing funding for a new HVAC system at the Webster and Yorkville Branch Libraries.
-5/14 DOT Roadway maintenance (i.e. pothole repair, resurfacing, trench restoration, etc.) Provide Funding to NYC DOT for necessary materials and personnel to repair potholes and repave avenues curb to curb and major crosstown streets more frequently than every 10 years within CD8.
-6/14 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate Ruppert as a whole, including the installation of new irrigation to improve and expand planting areas.
-7/14 DPR Reconstruct or upgrade a park or amenity (i.e. playground, outdoor athletic field) Provide funding to redesign and renovate John Jay Park as a whole.
+5/17 NYPL Create a new, or renovate or upgrade an existing public library Provide funding for a ramp or other means of accessibility at the Yorkville Branch Library.
+6/17 HPD Other affordable housing programs requests Provide more affordable housing for all income very low, low, and middle income New Yorkers.
+7/17 DPR Other requests for park, building, or access improvements Provide funding to repair, restore, and design the entire Esplanade including the piling on the lower level between 60th and 125th Streets, and install below ground infrastructure to repair the urgent needs for seawall repair in order to expand water access along the entire Esplanade.
+8/17 DOT Roadway maintenance (i.e. pothole repair, resurfacing, trench restoration, etc.) Provide funding to NYC DOT for necessary materials and personnel to repair potholes and repave avenues curb to curb and major crosstown streets on an ongoing basis within CD8.